An O(K)-Approximation Coflow Scheduling in K-Core Optical Circuit Switching Networks: Introduction

 Coflow scheduling in multi-core OCS networks faces numerous challenges.
 Unlike packet-switched networks, OCS-based systems are subject to two main constraints.
 First, port exclusivity restricts each ingress or egress port to participating in only one circuit at any given time.
 Second, each circuit reconfiguration incurs a non-negligible delay $\delta$, typically ranging from hundreds of microseconds to milliseconds.
 Existing OCS reconfiguration mechanisms are generally divided into the \textit{all-stop} and \textit{not-all-stop} models (see Subsection \ref{subsec:Reconfiguration-Mechanism}).
 In the \textit{all-stop} (i.e., synchronous) model, whenever the circuit configuration changes, all ongoing transmissions are paused.
 In contrast, the \textit{not-all-stop} (i.e., asynchronous) model only interrupts the ports involved in the circuit update, while transmissions on unaffected circuits continue uninterrupted.
 This paper focuses on the \textit{not-all-stop} model, which is more practically relevant but also more challenging, as it further complicates resource coupling and scheduling decisions.

 When multiple OCS cores operate in parallel, coflow scheduling must jointly determine flow allocation across cores and circuit scheduling within each core, while respecting one-to-one port exclusivity and non-negligible reconfiguration overhead under the \textit{not-all-stop} model.
 In contrast to single-core OCS scheduling or multi-core EPS scheduling, the combination of inter-core traffic coupling and OCS-specific switching constraints makes this problem more challenging.
 This study addresses the multi-coflow scheduling problem in multi-core OCS networks and introduces an approximation algorithm with a provable guarantee for minimizing the total weighted CCT.
-Notably, the proposed approach significantly advances the prior work \cite{wang2026scheduling} by establishing an $O\left(M\frac{w_{\max}}{w_{\min}}K\right)$-approximation bound for the same multi-core OCS scenario.
+Notably, the proposed approach significantly improves upon the prior $O\left(M\frac{w_{\max}}{w_{\min}}K\right)$-approximation bound by achieving $O\left(K\right)$ approximation ratios.
 Additionally, the proposed framework can be naturally applied to multi-core EPS networks by setting the reconfiguration delay to zero (i.e., $\delta=0$) and substituting the OCS-specific lower bounds with the corresponding lower bounds tailored to the EPS setting, thereby yielding approximation guarantees.